DaveHJT/Firearm-Minecraft-Squid-Workshop-Project/README.md

 	- **Firearms-Resourcepack-Squid-Workshop-1.16.5**  >>   **.minecraft/resourcepacks**

 	under the **resourcepacks** folder.
-- Step 5 Go back to **.minecraft** directory and choose the save which you want to install the datapack in the **saves** directory, call it's name "worldName".
+- Step 5 Go back to **.minecraft** directory and choose the save which you want to install the datapack in the **saves** directory, call its name "worldName".
 - Step 6 Drop these folders
 	- **Gun-Datapack-Squid-Workshop-1.16.5**  >>  ./"worldName"/world/datapacks
 	- **Throwable-Datapack-Squid Workshop-1.16.5**  >>  ./"worldName"/world/datapacks